rnwi241/LIS624SysLib2026/README.md

 Notes: Selected Microsoft Edit for text editor. "edit" will launch text editor, ctrl-q will exit.
 __
 ## 2026-02-10 Module 3.5 Searching with Grep
-Goal:
+Goal: Search with grep, upload BibTeX file to VM using Web of Science data.
+Use command prompts to search for data specs.

-Context:
+Context: These tasks are associated with module 5 in LIS624-201.

-Steps:
+Steps: Outlined in goals.

-Results:
+Results: Completed.

-Verification:
+Verification: See grades in Canvas.

-Notes: "sudo reboot" to restart the system.
+Notes: "sudo reboot" to restart the system.'ZZ' command will save & quit (exit) out of the text editor. cat operating-systems.csv will bring you back. 'man grep' reference manual.
+Connection link is done by connecting to the SSH-browser.